 Schools must retain the application forms signed by parents/carers for a period of seven years.
 This is required for auditing purposes.

 School audit process – audit of school processes

-As part of a government school’s process, or independent audit of non-government schools, schools are to provide information to the auditor about compliance with this policy including any case of overpayment.
+As part of a government school’s School Council Financial Assurance process, or independent audit of non-government schools, schools are to provide information to the auditor about compliance with this policy including any case of overpayment.

 Schools must provide their auditor with a sample of 20 applications or 20% of all applications received by the school within the audit period, whichever is the greater.